Chukobyte/black-history/docs/timeline/civil_rights.md

 ---

-### The Black Panthers (1967)
+### The Black Panthers (1966)
-The Black Panther Party is formed, advocating for self-defense, community control, and social justice.
+Founded in 1966 in Oakland, California by Huey Newton and Bobby Seale, the Black Panther Party is formed advocating for self-defense, community control, and social justice.
+The FBI's COINTELPRO aimed to dismantle parties, stoking hostility between different civil rights and black organization which in some cases led to murders and imprisonment.

----

-### By 1970
-The era transitions toward the Black Power movement and a broader rethinking of civil rights strategies, influencing political, cultural, and social thought well into the future.